Quiet-Clicking-Sounds/video_joiner/README.md

-## Commandline utility to join 2-5 groups of videos into a single video:
+## Commandline utility to tile 2-5 groups of videos into a single video:

 For a list of available video output shapes see [readme_data/frames.md](readme_data/Fframes.md)